huangbong/bellbird-api/README.md

 POST /api/v1/alarms

 {
-  title: 'some stitle for the alarm'
+  title: 'some title for the alarm'
 }
 ```